marler8997/ziglibc/README.md

 The following is a list of C projects that I could use to test ziglibc with:

+* libc-test: https://wiki.musl-libc.org/libc-test.html (use to test our libc)
 * Lua
 * sqlite
 * zlib